cruseakshay/Notes/JAVA/NotesFromReading/ch_1.md

 for (segmentA; segmentB; segmentC) {}.
 A for loop is allowed to have all three segments left blank.

+It is not possible to create an infinite loop using a for-each because it simply loops through an array or ArrayList.

+The for-each loop uses a variable and colon as the syntax. eg - for (String f : fun) System.out.println(f);

 ## Practice Questions before exam

 - Given the following application, fill in the missing values in the table starting from the top and going downward.